bytejedi/go-cache/README.md

 ## go-cache

-An in-memory key:value cache with a given expiration duration & cleanup func & max size in bytes
+An in-memory key:value cache with a given expiration duration & cleanup func.